ethompson93/ethompson93.github.io/_pages/cv.md

 * Theme Leader at Pint of Science, Nottingham, 2019.
 Led a team to organise a series of talks around the theme of technology for the general public.

 ## Other Activities
+* Representative for research fellows and research assistants at UCL's Centre for Medical Image Computing (October 2024-present).
+My role is to represent the views of postdocs and RAs at the CMIC core meetings, and to organise welfare events.

-* I was a member of the organising committee for the MICCAI 2024 International Workshop of Computational Diffusion MRI [CDMRI 2024](http://cmic.cs.ucl.ac.uk/cdmri/).
+* Member of the organising committee for the MICCAI 2024 International Workshop of Computational Diffusion MRI: [CDMRI 2024](http://cmic.cs.ucl.ac.uk/cdmri/).
+My role involved maintaining the website, contacting authors via the conference management system, and helping to organise the peer review process.
-* I was a session chair at the 2024 Alzheimer's Association International Conference (AAIC), for the featured research session "Tau accumulation and tau spreading patterns II"
+* Session chair at the 2024 Alzheimer's Association International Conference (AAIC), for the featured research session "Tau accumulation and tau spreading patterns II"
 * From April 2022 - April 2024 I organised monthly Brain Connectivity seminars at UCL.
 I was responsible for organising the seminars, inviting speakers, and promoting the events.
-* I participated in [NeuroHack 2022](https://demondementia.com/neurohack2022/), a competitive international hackathon.
-I was part of a team working on the challenge "Machine learning for dementia diagnosis in the United States and India".
-We developed an app for low-cost Dementia screening: [https://researchmind.co.uk/readi-dem/](https://researchmind.co.uk/readi-dem/) and sucessfully applied for a £10,000 pilot grant to continue our work on the project.
-The work has since been published as a [preprint](https://www.medrxiv.org/content/10.1101/2023.10.23.23297405v1).

 * Session moderator at [MRI together 2022](https://mritogether.esmrmb.org)

-* Member of the Education and Outreach working group of the OHBM Sustainability and Environmental Action SIG (2021-2023)
+* From 2021 to 2023 I was a member of the Education and Outreach working group of the OHBM Sustainability and Environmental Action SIG (2021-2023).
+This involved creating promotional materials for the SIG, and helping out with events to promote sustainability in neuroimaging research.

 * Ad-hoc peer reviewer:
   * Medical Image Analysis